AntonStrand/1dv600-lab/need-to-know/theme-2.md

     #### Architectural patterns
     Any well-documented reusable solution to a commonly occuring architectual problem within the context of a given set of existing architectual decisions, inventions, enginering trade-offs, and assumptions.

+    well-tried ways of organizing software architectures that can be reused in system designs.

+    __A commonly used high­level decomposition of a software system.__

+    __A way to reuse knowledge of generic system architectures.__

+    Architectural pattern as a stylized, abstract description of good practice, which has been tried and tested in different systems and environments.
+So, an Architectural pattern should describe a system organization that has been success- ful in previous systems.

+    __Architectural patterns__ are a means of reusing knowledge about generic system architectures.
+They describe the architecture, explain when it may be used, and point out its advantages and disadvantages.

+    __Commonly used Architectural patterns__ include model-view-controller, layered architecture, repository, client–server, and pipe and filter.

     #### Architectural mechanism
     A major architectual decision or invention, often an element of a architectual pattern.
 ___